-The scripts for each run submitted the topic elements as they appeared in the topic to the system for TREC2 logistic regression searching with blind feedback.
-When both the "title" and "description" topic elements were used, they were combined into a single probabilistic query.
-Table 3 shows which element were used in the "Type" column, T for title only and TD for title and description.
+The scripts for each run submitted the topic elements as they appeared in the topic or expanded topic to the system for TREC2 logistic regression searching with blind feedback.
+Both the "title" and "description" topic elements were combined into a single probabilistic query and searched using the "topic" index as described in Table 3.